mell0611/data_science_project/README.md

   This project is a project that compares the Sales and the Ratings for different types of games.
 We thought that the more the Game was selled, the game has a higher ratings.

 ## Data description
-Found in a well-known data community website "Kaggle," three data have been used to produce the outcome of the project:
+Found in a well-known data community website "Kaggle," three data have been combined to produce the outcome of the project:

 - Data1 is the data that shows the ratings of the games that is shown by meta score and user score.
 - Data2 is the data that contains both ratings and sales.
 It has global sales data and also shows rating by the critic score and the user score.